ammarbinfaisal/sahl/README.md

 - `clang -o exe rt.c exe.ll ./libs/libgc.a` to link the generated code with the runtime and the garbage collector
 - `./exe` to run the native code

+## features

+- type inference
+- garbage collected
+- green threads (only in vm)
+- channels (only in vm)
+- haskellesque type constructors

 ## docs

 [DOCS.md](DOCS.md)